h1ddenpr0cess20/jerkbot-matrix/README.md

 Set up a Matrix account for your bot.
 You'll need the username, password, and access token.

-Plug those into the appropriate variables in the MatrixBotLauncher.py and run it
+Plug those into the appropriate variables in the MatrixBotLauncher.py and run it.

+If you want to use the solo version, just replace jerkbot with jerkbot-solo in MatrixBotLauncher.py